What Is Sarclisa?

 Infusion-related reaction

-Reactions are often flu-like and may include:
+Reactions are often flu-like, and include:

 - nasal congestion